outcastdreamer/Learning-Git-Commands/README.md

 <h1 align="center"> GIT COMMANDS FOR HACKTOBERFEST</h1>
 <hr>

+This repository was created for my session on Opensource, Git & Github held via Developer Student Club REVA for Hacktoberfest event.

 Note :
 -> "#" refers as comment (don't include it in the cmd command) -> keyword refers to origin or whatever you have used for storing remote git link of your repo